Resonance School, Patancheruvu, Delivers 100% Excellence in SSC 2025 Results - www.lokmattimes.com

 Resonance School, Patancheruvu, Delivers 100% Excellence in SSC 2025 Results

-Hyderabad (Telangana) [India], May 6: Resonance School, Patancheruvu Campus, proudly announces a 100% pass rate in the Telangana SSC ...
+PNN Hyderabad (Telangana) [India], May 6: Resonance School, Patancheruvu Campus, proudly announces a 100% pass rate in the Telangana ...

 The Telangana Board of Secondary Education declared the Tenth results, in which Resonance School has produced startling results.
 A part of the Resonance Educational Institutions, Hyderabad, the Resonance school runs on the model of the Guru Shishya Parampara, and caters to its students with IIT-JEE, NEET foundation courses, Olympiad, apart from the regular board curriculum.